Class 14

 Why is this important?

-While traditional RPA offers significant efficiency gains by automating structured, rules-based tasks, it is increasingly important for students to understand how automation frameworks are evolving.
+Whereas traditional RPA offers significant efficiency gains by automating structured, rules-based tasks, it is increasingly important for students to understand how automation frameworks are evolving.
 Intelligent Automation (IA) and Agentic AI represent the next frontier, integrating machine learning, document intelligence, and generative AI into workflows.
 This class introduces students to the expanding capabilities of automation systems, motivating a transition from purely procedural bots to adaptive, decision-capable agents capable of completing complex sequences of tasks.

 What will we do?